 Domestic violence is any form of maltreatment that takes place between adults and adolescents, who have a relationship in which one individual seeks to assert power and control over the other.
-Domestic violence has long term effects on family members and often devastating impact to the victims (women and children), mostly, those who live in Environment were domestic violence commonly occurs.
-At same time domestic violence occurs in every houses, but it common and very high in where mostly poor communities live in, women and children who live in this environment, they face high risk because of the tumultuous atmosphere in their lives.
+Domestic violence has long term effects on family members and often devastating impact on the victims (women and children), mostly, those who live in Environment were domestic violence commonly occurs.
+At the same time domestic violence occurs in every house, but it common and very high in where mostly poor communities live in, women and children who live in this environment, they face high risk because of the tumultuous atmosphere in their lives.

 Community characterized poor economic, low income, and low access to the education and basic public service, existing infrastructure are mainly don’t support the lives of the people who live in this environment, their main income sources depend on the livestock and small business they trade.
 Women are not able to demonstrate an ability to nurture their children and contribute to the positive development, during early child growing.
 Women are suffering serious emotional problems and distorted development, which could results breakup of their family.

 Somaliland GBV Coalition emphasizing the main root causes of domestic violence, the news article highlighting the effects of domestic violence on the women, and children, the possible prevention and response mechanism they adopt it and existing legal and health services.